-The town opposes open dumping and littering which detract from the appearance of the town and constitute violations of state and county laws.
-The town encourages proper disposal and recycling at the Transfer Site east of Mazomanie or through a private hauler.
+The town opposes open dumping and littering.
+Open dumping and littering detracts from the appearance of the town and constitutes violations of state and county laws.
+The town requires proper disposal and recycling at the Transfer Site east of Mazomanie or through a private hauler.